tsunami416604/azure-docs.hu-hu/articles/azure-functions/functions-bindings-cosmosdb.md

     "direction": "in"
 }
 ```
-A [konfigurációs](#input---configuration) a szakasz ismerteti ezeket a tulajdonságokat.
+A [konfigurációs](#input---configuration) szakasz mutatja be ezeket a tulajdonságokat.

-A C# parancsfájl kód itt látható:
+Íme a C#-szkriptkódot:

 ```cs
     using System;